Sher Garhi Palace: The Sher Garhi palace in the 1940s

 Another description of the palace can be found in In the land of Kashmir, Ladakh & Gilgit written by R C Arora in May 1940.

 "The grand magnificent buildings with huge massive walls, lofty columns, gigantic towers and a massive gilt domed temple standing on the left bank the Jhelum below Amirakadal are the old palaces, called 'Shergarhi' but now the Secretariat of Kashmir Government.
 The buildings constitute an excellent well-decorated Darbar Hall, Governor's Office, State treasury, etc. A long vista of broad river with reflections of magnificent buildings and gliding of boats on its placid waters backed by the distant mountain ranges makes a most picturesque scene.
 The charm of the illuminations on these buildings on occasions like Maharaja's birthday, Diwali etc. is indescribably fascinating.

 "The palace was badly injured by the earthquake but part of it has been re-built.
-Beyond the golden temple is the beautiful mansion built by the late Raja Sir Amar Singh, father of the present Maharaja.
+Beyond the golden temple is the beautiful mansion built by the late Raja Sir Amar Singh, father of the present Maharaja."

-Sher Gadhi, an architectural marvel of its time, was constructed by the renowned Shah family of Shopian during the reign of the Maharaja of Kashmir.
-The Shah family, historically recognized for their significant contributions to business and infrastructure development in the Anantnag district, played a pivotal role in shaping the region's architectural landscape.

-Prominent members of the family, including Malik Sikandar Shah, Malik Aziz Shah, and Malik Akram Shah, were pioneers in trade and government contracting.
-Their work encompassed the construction of notable landmarks such as bridges, government buildings, and postal bungalows.
-Sher Gadhi, located near the Old Secretariat on the banks of the Jhelum River in Srinagar, served as the Maharaja's Secretariat and remains an enduring symbol of the family's legacy and craftsmanship.

-Sher Gadhi is remembered not only for its historical significance but also for its intricate design, which reflects the architectural ingenuity of the era.
-It continues to stand as a testament to the Shah family's contributions to Kashmir's cultural and infrastructural heritage.
+Arora's "golden temple" likewise appears to be the same structure as the Shri Gadadhar Ji temple above.